Foot and Ankle Pain

 In the realm of physical therapy, a person’s walking pattern is a window into their condition.
 It serves as a means for physical therapists to ascertain your level of functioning and determine if treatment is working.
 As such, you can expect a quick evaluation of your walk at every appointment.
 This will help direct the course of diagnosis and treatment.

 Along with this essential element of treatment, a physical therapist will use a variety of tools to help alleviate your pain.
-This may include manual therapy (soft tissue mobilization, trigger points joint mobilization), stretching techniques, Gua sha, ultrasound, and different exercises to help build strength and restore mobility while reducing pain.
+This may include manual therapy (soft tissue mobilization, trigger points joint mobilization), stretching techniques, ASTYM, ultrasound, and different exercises to help build strength and restore mobility while reducing pain.

 If you’re ready to forgo pain and want a long-lasting remedy, contact us to schedule a free consultation.
 Visit us at Healing Hands Physical Therapy 58 Parkland Plaza, Suite 100, Ann Arbor, MI 48103.